Zero-Downtime Laravel Deployment on Any Linux VPS Using GitHub Actions (Atomic Deployment)

 php_admin_value[opcache.revalidate_path]=1

 ⚠️ Without opcache.revalidate_path=1, PHP keeps serving compiled files from the previous release even after the symlink switches.
 This is the most common “deploy succeeded but nothing changed” cause on atomic setups.
+Also add sudo service php8.2-fpm reload to your deploy script after the symlink swap.

 Step 5 - Fix Cron